Full Tilt Poker Founders

 Christopher Ferguson, nicknamed ‘Jesus’ because of his trademark long beard and hair, is another extremely talented poker player who helped launch Full Tilt Poker.
 With his Texas style hat and sunglasses, Ferguson is one of the most recognized faces on the poker circuit and cuts quite a fearful figure at first glance.
-Yet Ferguson is known as a ‘nice guy’ with an incredible knack for poker, and has managed to make some of the highest cash in recent history.
+Yet Ferguson is known as a ‘nice guy’ with an incredible knack for poker, and he has managed to make some of the highest cash in recent history.

 Born in 1963, Ferguson grew up in a home where mathematics was a revered subject.
 His ability to observe and analyze games is credited to his early childhood, and these characteristics were put to good use in college where he studied Computer Science.
 It was during his student years that Ferguson was introduced to an Internet Relay Chat (IRC) channel and became a highly ranked poker player.
 These were the early years of online poker, and Ferguson considered it a personal challenge to use this amazing tool to advance his skills so that he could eventually play in leading live tournaments.